jamiegood/imgur-client/Readme.md

     npm install (maybe sudo required)
     gulp

-gulp will open a browser window running the website
+gulp will open a browser window running the website with Live Reload.

 ## Prerequisites